lm319aka/init_selenium/README.md

-# init-selenium
+# init-selenium (<= python 3.11)

 `init_selenium` is a Python package that provides a convenient `DriverInit` class for initializing and customizing Selenium Chrome WebDriver sessions.
-It supports undetected Chrome, user agent management, language settings, and more, making it ideal for web scraping and automation tasks.
+It supports undetected Chrome, user agent management, language settings, and more, making it ideal for web scraping and automation tasks. **it supports Python 3.8+ up to 3.11, some dependencies are not compatible with Python 3.12+ (distutils deprecated or removed), so we install them**

 ## Installation